LIFEHUBBER

 How the released data and evaluation materials define successful information seeking.

-Whether the project is best treated as a research reference, a practical baseline, or a starting point for further agent work.
+Whether the project is should be treated as a research reference, a practical baseline, or a starting point for further agent work.

 Who may find it relevant